wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 * Each new found rogue API causes 1 notification message
 * If you already got notification about some rogue API, it is not be sent again, no matter how many times the comparison is run
-* If you update settings of the uploaded specification, notifications about all orphan APIs are re-sent
+* If you update settings of the uploaded specification, notifications about all **orphan** APIs are re-sent (this does not apply to shadow or zombie APIs)

 **Trigger example: notification about newly discovered shadow endpoints in Slack**